System of National Accounts: The SNA framework

-The framework standards guide SNA data producers about what to do, how to do it and why it should be done in a specific way.
+The framework standards guide SNA data producers about what to do, how to do it, and why it should be done in a specific way.
 There is often room for some flexibility of interpretation, but if the standard is accepted, then data have to be produced in line with the standard.
-It is not possible to set out the whole SNA framework here; this article gives only some of the main points.
-The official SNA manuals (and associated technical handbooks with detailed guidelines) provide in-depth and detailed coverage.
+This article outlines the main points of the SNA framework; the official SNA manuals (and associated technical handbooks with measurement guidelines) provide in-depth and detailed coverage.

-Components
+Work process

-To compile an entry in an SNA account, basic logical steps are: accounting goal → economic concept → accounting rules → appropriate measure → measurement technique → data collection → data collation, registration and storage → data calculation/estimation → data result (a statistic) → data vetting/testing → data approval → inclusion in the new accounts table(s) → data publication.
+To compile an entry in an SNA account, basic logical steps are: accounting goal → economic concept → accounting rules → appropriate statistical measurement concept → measurement technique → data collection → data collation, registration and storage → data calculation/estimation → data result (a statistic) → data vetting/testing → data approval → inclusion in the new accounts table(s) → data publication.
 In reality, however, the sequence of the data production process may not be so linear and straightforward.
+There may be a long way to go from "a general economic measuring idea" to "a precisely defined measurement technique" that yields the correct empirical estimate for an economic concept.